You might think it would be obvious, but how to know if halloumi is off is actually a pretty common question.

 When cooking, it should simply get softer to give us that lovely squidgy texture we love!

-So, if the cheese itself starts to liquefy in the pan, this is really not a good sign.
+So, if the cheese itself starts to liquefy in the pan, this is not a good sign.

 How Long Does Halloumi Last?